tyler-technologies-oss/forge/CONTRIBUTING.md

 Forge is an open source project that accepts contributions from community members.

 Want to contribute?
 Great!
-First, plase read the rest of this document.
+Please read on for more details.

 > If you’ve never contributed to an open source project before, take a look at GitHub’s [Contributing to Open Source on GitHub](https://docs.github.com/en) to learn some of the basics.